drocarmo/basetype/README.md

 ==============================

-Again, huge props to [The Ultimate Package](https://github.com/ultimate-package/tools.font-scale) for the magic.
-I just broke it down for something I can use easily.
-Hope you can too.
+Again, props to [The Ultimate Package](https://github.com/ultimate-package/tools.font-scale) for the mixin magic.
+Make sure to include and `@import` the two partials into your new project and you're good to go.
 Let me know if you have any questions.